snwfldp/DFCC_choihong04/README.md

 ## Code files

 1. **train.ipynb**
-    ```sh
-    Running `train.ipynb` trains the model using `model.py` and the training data, producing a `model.pkl` file.
+    - Running `train.ipynb` trains the model using `model.py` and the training data, producing a `model.pkl` file.
-    ```

 2. **test.ipynb**
-    ```sh
-    Running `test.ipynb` applies preprocessing to the test data via model.py, then uses `model.pkl` to make classification predictions on the test set.
+    - Running `test.ipynb` applies preprocessing to the test data via model.py, then uses `model.pkl` to make classification predictions on the test set.
 The results are evaluated using two metrics—accuracy and F1-score—and the predicted labels are saved to `choihong_test_result.txt`.
 You can then run the `eval.pl` script to compute the evaluation metrics for those predictions.
-    ```